 The fastest way to remedy the situation is to pay off the lien.
 This is often easier said than done.
 If you weren’t able to pay off the debt in the first place, you might still have trouble.
 Many lenders will work with you as long as you make a plan for repayment.
 Many people will accept repayment upon the sale of the house.
 Other creditors will demand payment before the house is sold.
 Mortgage liens, filed against your property by your lender, won’t affect the sale of the home.
 Talk to an attorney if your situation is complicated or if you are unsure about what to do to satisfy a lien.

-A great way to sell a house with liens in Greater Toronto Area, is to sell your house to a direct buyer.
+A great way to sell a house with liens in Ontario, is to sell your house to a direct buyer.
 Many home buyers will opt to take financial responsibility for the lien, thus enabling you to sell the house.
 True North House Buyer will help you pay off your lien and buy your house for cash.
-We can help with liens or any other difficult challenges you are facing when trying to sell your Greater Toronto Area home.
+We can help with liens or any other difficult challenges you are facing when trying to sell your Ontario home.